Inside Out movie has incredible amount of emotional lessons which we can definitely learn from. Everyone has different amounts of emotion.

 Some peoples have highest amount of Happy, making them a very jovial person when situation requires a little bit of sensitivity.

 Others may have Disgust more, making them skeptical human being at times.
-If Disgust is there too much, it will make the person narcissistic and stubborn like Trump, thus may not able to enjoy life.
+If Disgust is there too much, it will make the person narcissistic and stubborn like Trump, thus may not be able to enjoy life.

 Some person have Angry to be their dominant character which project Anger in ways that we can predict and in some cases, unpredictable.